Presentation Set-Up Slides are the next step in making your lessons the best they can be. Here's what you need to know.

 When to use Presentational Set-up Slide

-The main time when you would use a Presentational Set-up Slide is to introduce the topic / mechanics of a following slide, e.g. “In the next slide, learn about ______ topic by tapping to explore the image” or “What happens in ______ scenario?
-Learn about this in the following slide”.
-These kind of set-up slides are mainly used in front of Image Waypoints and Video templates, as they can’t introduce themselves.
+e.g. “In the next slide, learn about ______ topic by clicking the button to explore the image” or “What happens in ______ scenario?
+Learn about this in the following slide".

-They can also be used to set up a scenario as background for a question – e.g. describing a particular customer, and asking the learner how they would approach selling to them.
+e.g. describing a particular customer, and asking the learner how they would approach selling to them.

 Be careful about overusing Presentational Set-up Slide.
 It shouldn’t be the case that every slide of your lesson is introduced in this way – most of the time, your lesson should flow together well enough that it doesn’t need to have these “pause” moments to talk about what is happening next.
 But in cases where you can’t possibly guide your learner into the next slide in any other way, a Presentational Set-up Slide may be your answer.